andrii-hantkovskyi/E-Commerce/README.md

 This is my first GitHub project and this is e-shop basic functional web application

-I made this app using Django, React, Redux & PostgreSQL
+I made this app using Django, React & PostgreSQL

 ---
 **Instruction to run dev server**